sudongyuer/auto-export/README.md

 - targetDir (require) : the directory to export files

-- outputDir (optional) : the directory to generate the `index.ts` file to export files
+- outputDir (optional,default targetDir) : the directory to generate the `index.ts` file to export files

 - customImport (optional) : custom the import statement to use in the `index.ts` file

-- depth(optional , default true) : traverse all subdirectories
+- depth (optional , default true) : traverse all subdirectories

+- autoPrefix (optional , default false) : auto add prefix to the file name.
+Note that the if you open the customImport option,this option will be ignored

 ```js
 import { defineExportConfig } from '@sudongyuer/auto-export'